lpod/lpod-docs/level1-styles.rst

 default, that is transparent), the user just have to call ``set_background()`` with ``color`` and ``url`` set to null.

-A style that apply in some way to a rectangular area (ex: shape, frame, paragraph) other than a page may have visible borders and a shadow.
+A style that applies in some way to a rectangular area (ex: shape, frame, paragraph) other than a page may have visible borders and a shadow.
 Borders are specified using ``border xxx`` attributes where ``xxx`` is either ``left``, ``right``, ``top`` or ``bottom``; if all the borders are the same, a single